rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ```

 By using a portal, we can distribute contents from within the `promised` component while still keeping the same structure.
+The `portal-target` slot can be used for placing a default tags which is very handy.
+Instead of using a plain tags, for other cases you might want to replace them with a shimmering loader or something which lets users know that something is being processed.

 ## Conclusion